TheCandidStartup/TheCandidStartup.github.io/_drafts/legal-jeopardy.md

 ## Further Clarification

 As I might have expected, that didn't help much.
-Clear as mud.
 Time to ask for further clarification.

 I wasn't sure what "serializing objects" refers to.
 I have a section that talks about serialization techniques in general and outlines the algorithm used by Navisworks.
 However, it doesn't give any details about how specific object types like geometry are serialized.
 The algorithm that Navisworks uses is pretty standard.
 There's no trade secrets or unique competitive advantage here.